jyynso/Guessing-Game/README.md

+### What is this?
-Another console lua project to test my understanding of the language
+- A small and simple lua number guessing game to test my fundamentals on lua